uiua-lang/uiua/site/text/ga.md

 ¯₄+e₀𝕍[¯4 0 0]
 ```

 We can then construct multivectors reprenting lines from each cube point to the camera point.
 This operaiton is sometimes called the *join*.
-In PGA, it is done with the *regressive product*, with Uiua alias `regr`.
+In PGA, it is done with the *regressive product* `⍜∩¯₄⨱`, with Uiua alias `regr`.

 ```uiua
 # Experimental!